 Michael Avallone, Jerry Pournelle, John Jakes, David Gerrold?
 That’s a serious list for what was – at that time, at least – a rather lowly regarded niche of writing.
 Truth be told, it still is and yet that doesn’t stop some of the bigger names from taking on novelizations and original novels based on popular franchises, but back then?
 There were many who viewed such writing as just a step up (or down) from writing smut of the sort that in the days before home video and the internet could be found in roadside porn shops and “seedy” side street book stores.

 (Yes, there are people who still hold those views today, but we tend to ignore them for the most part, because those of us writing such books are having too damned much fun doing it, so nyah.
-For that matter, the is true for those who write erotica and even “smut,” so double nyah.)
+For that matter, this is true for those who write erotica and even “smut,” so double nyah.)

 As I said earlier, it took me a while to track down copies of these, but worse than that?
 It was more than a decade after their publication that I even knew there were books based on either of the television series, let alone both.
 It was just dumb luck that I happened across the first three novelizations of episodes from the 1974 live-action Planet of the Apes TV series, and in those long ago days before eBay?
 It was another few years before I was able to add #4 to my bookshelf.

 Written by noted science fiction author George Alec Effinger, each of the four books novelizes two episodes of the series, linked (if anything) by thematic elements rather than chronological or broadcast order.
-Interestingly enough, the first volume, Man the Fugitive, does not adapt the series first episode, which portrays the astronauts’ crash landing and sets up the show’s basic premise.
+Interestingly enough, the first volume, Man the Fugitive, does not adapt the series’ first episode, which portrays the astronauts’ crash landing and sets up the show’s basic premise.
 Effinger does fill in that bit of expository detail well enough, however.

 As I did with these books, I also stumbled across the tie-ins for the Return to the Planet of the Apes animated series.
 In a manner similar to what happened with the live-action show, I only found two of the three books at first, and spend a good bit of time hunting down the third.

 Writing under the pen name “William Arrow,” author William Rotsler’s three books adapt the entire 13-episode run of the animated series, which unfolded in serialized form on Saturday mornings in 1975.
-I’ve always found it interesting that the publisher, Arrow Books, opted to use photography from the Battle for the Planet of the Apes for the first book and the live-action series for the other two novels.
+I’ve always found it interesting that the publisher, Arrow Books, opted to use photography from the Battle for the Planet of the Apes film for the first book and the live-action series for the other two novels.
 I guess someone figured those would look better than art from the cartoon’s admittedly rough and wanting animation style.

-While Marvel Comics and later Adventure Comics saw to it that Planet of the Apes was treated to several stories in comics form featuring original characters and situations, it would not be until the early 2000s that anything other than a straight adaptation/novelization was committed to prose.
+While Marvel Comics and later Adventure Comics saw to it Planet of the Apes was treated to several stories in comics form featuring original characters and situations, it would not be until the early 2000s that anything other than a straight adaptation/novelization was committed to prose.
 For that, we have to thank Tim Burton and his 2001 “re-imagining” of Boulle’s novel and the 1968 film.

 After adapting the film’s script into a novel, author William T. Quick also penned two prequels, The Fall and Colony, which set up the backstory thousands of years before the events of the film.
 As I tend to be something of a completest with these sorts of things, I read all three books but over time I ended up culling them from my library.

 Aaaaaaaaaaaaaaand then once again Planet of the Apes escaped the touch of tie-in books, at least for the most part.
-While Star Trek and Star Wars books marched merrily on, my poor Apes got almost no love at all for the better part of a decade.
+While Star Trek and Star Wars books marched merrily on, my poor Apes got almost no love at all for more than a decade.
 The lone exception was Andrew E.C.
 Gaska’s Conspiracy of the Planet of the Apes, which is actually something of a story within the story taking place in and around the events of the 1968 film.
 Familiar scenes from the movie are told from the perspective of different characters, bridging all news scenes which unfold “beneath, between, and behind” what you saw on screen.
 The book is noteworthy for featuring some truly lush artwork, including all-new pieces commissioned from such names as Joe Jusko, Dave Dorman, Andrew Probert, Jim Steranko, Ken Kelly, and David Seidman just to name a few of the names I recognized going in.

 When 20th Century Fox decided to reboot their dormant Apes franchise again, the result was 2011’s Rise of the Planet of the Apes, an update of the original premise that begins as what could be a prequel to the 1968 movie, but doesn’t necessarily have to be.
 The success of the revamped Apes begat two sequels, 2014’s Dawn of the Planet of the Apes and 2017’s War for the Planet of the Apes, each of which were even better than their impressive predecessor.